 It was involuntary: I turned and stared.
 Which is why I saw the Blonde lift her fishbowl green-blues to meet his gaze.
 “Jewish?” she shrugged.
-The shoulders of her thick cream-colored cable knit sweater rose a fraction.
-The ghost of a smile pulled on the corners of her pink lips.
+The shoulders of her thick cable knit sweater rose a fraction.
+The ghost of a smile pulled the corners of her pink lips.

 My jaw dropped.